VKorpelshoek/GridTrackNet/README.md

 - FN (False Negative): when the model incorrectly predicts the absence of a ball within a frame while there is a ball visible.

-## Disclaimer
-Some parts of the source code have been developed in assistance with ChatGPT and, even though unlikely, might contain unexpected behavior at times.

 ## Setup
 HERE IS HOW TO SETUP requirements.txt